xaviervalarino/figma-substitute/README.md

 I have yet to find a community _find and replace_ plugins that handles selection context and has Regex support.
 This plugin attempts to address both of those needs.

+I'm essentially trying to create find/replace with an experience similar to InDesign and text editors like Sublime.

 ## Goals

 - Selectively find text inside selection, or all text on the page